Route heath injection ?

 Multiple routing tables in Citrix ADC

 Citrix ADC embeds 3 different routing tables :

 - NS Kernel routing table : Used by Citrix ADC in packet forwarding.
 Holds subnet routes corresponding to the NSIP and to each SNIP and MIP.
 Holds any static routes added through the CLI.
 This routing table is configured through the GUI or CLI interface.

 - Network service module : Contains the advertisable routes distributed by the dynamic routing protocols to their peers in the network.
 This routing table is configured using the vtysh mode (ZebOS).

 - FreeBSD routing table : Facilitate initiation and termination of management traffic (telnet, ssh, etc.).

 Citrix ADC routing suite based on ZebOS® IP Infusion Layer 2, Layer 3, MPLS network stack.
-ZebOS® can be accessed using vtysh netscaler CLI command.
+ZebOS® can be accessed using the vtysh CLI command.
 IPv4 & IPv6 supported dynamic routing protocols are :

 - Routing Information Protocol (RIP) : version 2 & RIPng for IPv6